A summary of different types of file formats

 Storing original high-quality images/graphics | Lossless, high-quality images Compatible with lots of formats | Large file size Not great for web use |

-PDFs (Portable document format) were created to improve the ease of sharing documents and are compatible across multiple platforms, software and operating systems.
+PDFs (Portable Document Format) were created to improve the ease of sharing documents and are compatible across multiple platforms, software and operating systems.
 A document is converted to a PDF when it does not need to be modified and can be printed, emailed, linked to and downloaded with ease.
 That’s what we like to hear!

 99.99% of the time, Glow’s final artwork files are sent to print as PDFs.